SciDataContainer/SciDataContainer/README.md

 >>> p = {"quantity": 8, "minValue": 1, "maxValue": 6}
 >>> data = [random.randint(p["minValue"], p["maxValue"]) for i in range(p["quantity"])]
 >>> print(data)
-[4, 4, 2, 2, 5, 5, 2, 5]
+[2, 5, 1, 3, 1, 4, 4, 4]
 ```

-If a default author name and e-mail address is available, there are just two aditional attributes which you must provide.
+If a default author name and e-mail address is available as explained above, there are just two aditional attributes which you must provide.
 One is the the type of the container and the other a title of the dataset.
 Together with the raw data and the dictionary of parameters we can now build the dictionary of container items:
 ```
 >>> items = {
     "content.json": {